-This topic describes how to use Auto Scaling to build high-elasticity and high-availability applications.
+This topic describes how to use Auto Scaling to implement automatic scaling.

 - Create a scaling group.

-A scaling group is a basic management unit when you use Auto Scaling to manage ECS instances on which your business is deployed.
-Scaling groups are used to manage ECS instances that are applied to the same scenario and can be associated with multiple SLB instances and ApsaraDB RDS instances.
-After a scaling group is associated with SLB and ApsaraDB RDS instances, ECS instances that are added to the scaling group are automatically added as backend servers of the associated SLB instances.
-The internal IP addresses of these instances are automatically added to the whitelists of the associated ApsaraDB RDS instances.
+A scaling group is a basic management unit when you use Auto Scaling to manage Elastic Compute Service (ECS) instances on which your business is deployed.
+Scaling groups are used to manage ECS instances that are applied to the same scenario and can be associated with multiple Server Load Balancer (SLB) instances and ApsaraDB RDS instances.
+After a scaling group is associated with SLB and RDS instances, ECS instances that are added to the scaling group are automatically added as backend servers of the associated SLB instances.
+The internal IP addresses of these instances are automatically added to the whitelists of the associated RDS instances.

 - Create a scaling configuration.